awwright/magnode/doc/en/developer/application.md

 ### The Pipeline

 Magnode acts as a framework that exposes the functionality of HTTP, while isolating its complexity (as any good layer in a stack is supposed to do).
-Magnode operates in two steps: First, it queries a data source (like the filesystem or a database) for information that could possibly describe a URI, and how that data should be formatted; then, it applies a series of functions that format the retreived information into the target format.
+Magnode processes requests in two steps: First, it queries a data source (like the filesystem or a database) for information that could possibly describe a URI, and how that data should be formatted; then, it applies a series of functions that format the retreived information into the target format.
 Writing an application in Magnode involves composing functions to fill both these steps.

 ### Setup